beregond/andon-light/3d-models/readme.md

 **Use .step files as first choice**.
 All parts were printed with (Prusa MK4S printer and):

 - standard black PLA
+- 0.4mm nozzle
+  - 0.15 layer height for shell in quality/structural mode (to print inner threads properly)
-- 0.4mm nozzle and 0.2mm layer height (in speed mode)
+  - 0.2mm layer height for rest of parts (in speed mode)
 - 15% infill (gyroid, but thats secondary)

 Most of parts you should print in default orientation, unless stated otherwise.
 Below you can see extra settings for each part.

 ## Tower

-Print it vertically with 5mm brim.
-Supports are required, but avoid putting them everywhere (see picture below) to make your life easier.
+Print it vertically.
+Supports are required, but avoid putting them in tight spaces inside (see picture below).

 - [step](tower/tower.step)
 - [3mf](tower/tower.3mf)